hashicorp/nomad/website/source/api/json-jobs.html.md

 - `Affinities` - A list to define placement preferences on nodes where a job can be run.
 See the affinity reference for more details.

-- `Spread` - A list to define allocation spread across attributes.
+- `Spreads` - A list to define allocation spread across attributes.
 See the spread reference for more details.

 - `Datacenters` - A list of datacenters in the region which are eligible